-Geography 2017 - 18
+Geography 2019 - 20

 Geography is a fantastic subject for developing a wide range of useful skills whilst studying engaging, important and topical topics.
-Geography helps you to keep up with the ever increasing rate of change taking place in the world and to understand the ominous forces of nature that shape it.
-Geography will challenge you to bring together and make progress in a wide package of skills which will prove invaluable to further studies or employment.
+Geography helps students to keep up with the ever increasing rate of change taking place in the world and to understand the ominous forces of nature that shape it.
+Geography will challenge students to bring together and make progress in a wide package of skills which will prove invaluable to further studies or employment.

 Key Stage 3